Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 But is Kona coffee worth the price?

 In a word, yes.
-When you take a sip of the best Kona coffee and experience its unmistakable flavor, you will immediately understand why it’s so special.
+When you sip the best Kona coffee and experience its unmistakable flavor, you will immediately understand why it’s so special.

 What To Look For When Buying Kona Coffee

-To be called Kona coffee, a blend of beans need only contain 10% Kona coffee beans.
+To be called Kona coffee, a blend of beans needs only to contain 10% Kona coffee beans.

 The best Kona coffee is 100% pure Kona coffee beans, period.
 That’s not to say that you can’t enjoy a blend of Kona with other coffee beans.
 But if you’re seeking the real deal and want to know what the hype is about, opt for 100% pure Kona coffee beans.